 Teleport (by Topia) takes a broader view, scoring cities on quality of life factors beyond just cost.

-What Teleport Does Well
+What Teleport does well

-- ✅ Holistic scoring — Safety, healthcare, education, not just cost
+- Holistic scoring — Safety, healthcare, education, not just cost

-- ✅ Salary comparison — Input salary and see purchasing power
+- Salary comparison — Input salary and see purchasing power

-- ✅ Beautiful design — Genuinely well-designed interface
+- Clean interface — Genuinely well-designed

-- ✅ Free API — Open data for developers
+- Free API — Open data for developers

-Where Teleport Falls Short
+Where Teleport falls short

-- ❌ Limited cities — Only ~300 cities covered
+- Limited cities — Only ~300 cities covered

-- ❌ No neighborhood data — City-wide only
+- No neighborhood data — City-wide only

-- ❌ No accurate tax calculator — Uses estimates, not actual tax rules
+- No accurate tax calculator — Uses estimates, not actual tax rules

 Exploring cities you know nothing about.
 Great for initial discovery.